abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 - Security Warning

-  - Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to XSS vulnerabilities.
+  - Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to XSS(cross site scripting) vulnerabilities.
 Only use `v-html` on trusted content and never on user-provided content.